Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 Equal parenting and 50/50 custody: what people mean, and what actually happens

-Searches like states with 50/50 custody laws and what states have 50/50 custody are usually about leverage.
+Searches for states with 50/50 custody laws and what states have 50/50 custody are usually about leverage.
 People want to know whether a state starts from equal parenting time and what that means for negotiation.

 For interstate families, feasibility matters more than slogans.
 A weekly 50/50 split across long distance can look equal on paper and fail in practice.
 Many children do better with fewer transitions and longer blocks, and many courts care more about stability than symmetry.